cloudflare/terraform-provider-cloudflare/website/docs/r/access_application.html.markdown

 The following arguments are supported:

+-> **Note:** It's required that an `account_id` or `zone_id` is provided and in most cases using either is fine.
+However, if you're using a scoped access token, you must provide the argument that matches the token's scope.
+For example, an access token that is scoped to the "example.com" zone needs to use the `zone_id` argument.

 * `account_id` - (Optional) The account to which the access application should be added.
 Conflicts with `zone_id`.
 * `zone_id` - (Optional) The DNS zone to which the access application should be added.
 Conflicts with `account_id`.
 * `name` - (Required) Friendly name of the Access Application.